smokingpc/glenfiddich/README.md

 Windows SDK 10.0.20348<BR>
 WDK 10.0.20348<BR>
 <BR>
-Glenffidich is a Windows Storport Virtual Miniport Driver.<BR>
+Glenfiddich is a Windows Storport Virtual Miniport Driver.<BR>
 It only support Win8+ versions.(including Win Server 2016+)<BR>
 This driver is my early practice for virtual miniport driver.<BR>
 I use this driver to trace virtual miniport callbacks and SCSI behavior in windows.<BR>